uaf-math/calc1/How to update stuff.md

   - As semester progresses, add entries to quizzes-SEMESTER.yml in _data folder.
 Formatting of entries can be seen in prior .yml files.
   - This is in fact, the general scheme for most items that show up in the toc.yaml
   - I think.

+- As a general rule, content should be in assets/kind/semester folders.
+In future, we should only keep 3 semester live.